lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

-# "Hands off my code!"
-OR conflict resolution algorithms in collaborative work tools (Part 1 of 2)
+# "Hey!
+Watch it!"
+OR conflict resolution collaborative editors (Part 1 of 2)

 ## Introduction